Loopring/DEX-API-V3/tpls/en/tutorials/trader-flow.md

 ## Submit orders

+#### Order Format
-- You can express a Loopring limit-price order using the following JSON.
+You can express a Loopring limit-price order using the following JSON.
 See [Submit Orders](../dex_apis/submitOrder.md) for details regarding each field。

 ```python
 newOrder = {